Sam Gor: Leadership

 The group is understood to be headed by Tse Chi Lop, a gangster born in Guangzhou, China.
 Tse is a former member of the Hong Kong-based crime group, the Big Circle Gang.
 In 1988, Tse immigrated to Canada and built the foundations of this syndicate in Toronto.
 In 1998, Tse was convicted of transporting heroin through Canada into the United States in partnership with the Rizzuto crime family which was the dominant North American Italian mafia family at the time.
-Tse served nine years behind bars with fellow Big Circle Boys associates Wai dai Cheung and Chung wai hung.
+Tse served nine years behind bars with fellow Big Circle Boys associates Wai Dai Cheung and Chung Wai Hung.
 Tse has been compared in prominence to Joaquín "El Chapo" Guzmán and Pablo Escobar.
 Tse has been wanted for years and subject to an Interpol notice since 2019 after he was named publicly.
-Tse was arrested en route to Canada from Taiwan during a stop over in Amsterdam 22 January 2021.
-The Australian Federal Police (AFP) is seeking his extradition from the Netherlands to face trial.
-The arrest was the culmination of multi-year Operation Kungur, led by the AFP and supported in different ways by twenty law enforcement agencies with interests in the case including from Canada, China, Hong Kong SAR, Japan, Macau SAR, Myanmar, New Zealand, Thailand, and the US (including the DEA).
+Tse was arrested en route to Canada from Taiwan during a stopover in Amsterdam on 22 January 2021.
+The Australian Federal Police (AFP) was seeking his extradition from the Netherlands to face trial.
+In July 2021 a Dutch court approved an order to extradite Lop to Australia to face trial.
+He was eventually extradited in December 2022 to face charges in Australia.

+The arrest was the culmination of the multi-year Operation Kungur, led by Australia and supported in different ways by twenty law enforcement agencies with interests in the case including from Canada, China, Hong Kong SAR, Japan, Macau SAR, Myanmar, New Zealand, Thailand, and the US (including the DEA).
 Taiwan's Ministry of Justice Investigation Bureau assisted.
-It remains unclear how he was able to live without detection or arrest in Taiwan after being public named in 2019.
+It remains unclear how he was able to live without detection or arrest in Taiwan after being publicly named in 2019.
 Raising concerns about the influence of organized crime in the region after the arrest, UNODC Regional Representative Jeremy Douglas commented "It's a great result...[b]ut the organisation remains".
 He added, "...while taking down syndicate leadership matters, the conditions they have effectively used in the region to do business remain unaddressed, and the network remains in-place.
 The demand for synthetic drugs has been built, and someone will step in to replace Tse."